demisto/content/Packs/CheckPoint_FW/Integrations/CheckPoint_FW/README.md

 ### checkpoint-access-rule-list
 ***
-Shows the entire Access Rules layer
+Shows the entire Access Rules layer.
+This layer is divided into sections.
+An Access Rule may be within a section, or independent of a section.

 #### Base Command